Is Virtual Reality the Future of Social Networking?

-Currently, social networking has become an indispensable attribute of interaction for both young people and the older generation.
-With the help of online communities, the territorial and social boundaries are blurred, making the relationship between users global.
+Social networking has become an indispensable attribute of interaction for both young people and the older generation.
+With the help of online communities, territorial and social boundaries are blurred, making the relationship between users global.

-Electronic communication not only enables people to communicate but also performs certain resource functions on which business is also built.
+Electronic communication enables people to communicate and performs certain resource functions on which business is built.

 So, in addition to interacting with real contacts, the user can also reach virtual contacts, with people or masses of people whom the user has never seen or will never see in his or her life.

-From here we can define the first paradigm of the virtual social network as a way of interacting with virtual users via the Internet, in order to communicate, share information, opinions, and conduct business.
+From here, we can define the first paradigm of the virtual social network as a way of interacting with virtual users via the Internet to communicate, share information, opinions, and conduct business.